spiffe/tornjak/sample-keys/README.md

 # TLS and mTLS for Tornjak

+This document describes steps required for enabling TLS (Transport Layer Security) and/or mTLS (mutualTLS) communication with Tornjak.
+By default, the Tornjak image already contains sample certificates and keys to demonstrate the functionality of the secure connection.
+These keys are included for illustrative purpose only, and they should not be used in production deployments.
 In order to enable TLS and mTLS connection for Tornjak, a server must be configured with certificate and key information.
 This document outlines the following steps to try out the feature:

 1. [Create the relevant TLS/mtls files](#create-the-relevant-tls-files)